Katt Williams: Legal issues

 On December 28, 2012, Williams was arrested in Los Angeles on child endangerment charges.
 He was held in lieu of $100,000 bail, and four of his adopted children were placed in protective custody.
 According to reports, the case fell apart and no trial was scheduled.

 On January 8, 2013, Williams was arrested at his Los Angeles home after failing to appear in Sacramento to answer the November 25 motorbike charges.

 On October 29, 2014, Williams and Suge Knight were arrested for the theft of a camera from a photographer in Beverly Hills on September 5.
 In April 2017, Williams pled no contest to the charge of robbery and was ordered to undertake a year of anger management classes as well as receiving three years' probation.

 On February 29, 2016, Williams was arrested in Gainesville, Georgia, when a clerk at a swimming pool store said Williams had hit him.
 When police arrived, they found Williams already lying face down with his hands behind his back, waiting to be handcuffed.

 On March 23, 2016, a video went viral of the 44-year-old Williams getting into a fight with a 17-year-old boy following a dispute during a soccer game in Gainesville.
 The authorities planned to review the incident with the DA in addition to his ongoing court cases.

 On April 27, 2016, Williams was arrested and charged with battery in Atlanta, Georgia, after allegedly throwing a salt shaker at the manager of a local restaurant.
 The manager claimed to have been hit in the mouth with the salt shaker when Williams' group was denied preferential seating.

-On July 24, 2016, Williams was arrested on suspicion of battery after an altercation with a woman at the Sportsman's Lodge, a hotel in Sherman Oaks, California.
+On July 24, 2016, Williams was arrested on suspicion of battery after an altercation with a woman at the Sportsman's Lodge, a hotel in Studio City, California.

 On September 15, 2016, Williams was arrested in Fulton County, Georgia, on a charge of second-degree criminal damage to property, after having turned himself in on a warrant for failing to appear in court for the April 27 incident.
 This new arrest involved an allegation from February 28, 2016, stating that Williams had thrown a man's cellphone.

 On October 6, 2018, Williams was arrested in Portland, Oregon, on a charge of assault in the fourth degree, after he assaulted a driver during an argument about his dog.
 He was additionally arrested on an outstanding warrant from Georgia.